Yampa River Rafting

 Yampa River Rafting Details

 Meet at 8:00 pm the evening before the trip in Vernal, Utah at the Microtel Inn and Suites.
 During the pre-trip meeting, the guides will distribute dry bags for packing your gear, review trip and shuttle information, and answer last-minute questions.
-It is not necessary to stay at the Microtel.
+While convenient, it is not necessary to stay at the Microtel.

-The last morning starts early and is the longest river day with numerous rapids including those in Split Mountain Canyon.
+The last morning starts early due to being the longest river day with numerous rapids including those in Split Mountain Canyon.
 Arriving at the Split Mountain boat ramp around 3 PM, a 40 minute ride takes you back to the Microtel.
 Expect to arrive there around 4 or 5 pm.

 All the group camping and river-related safety equipment is included along with plenty of fresh food and snacks starting with lunch on the first day through lunch on the last day.
 There will be plenty of water but if you would like soda, beer, wine, or liquor with your dinner, please bring your own, (beer and soda in cans; wine in boxes or bags; hard liquor in plastic bottles purchased on the way to put-in).